iwilfried/Adobe-XD-eBook/_docs/Getting Started/PropertiesPanel.md

 **Intersect** (Ctrl/Cmd + Alt + I)
 **Exclude Overlap** (Ctrl/Cmd + Alt + X)

+&nbsp;

 Width and height can also be adjusted in this panel.
 If you want to lock the aspect ratio be sure to click on the small lock symbol.
 The X and Y positions can also be adjusted here.
+Once you select an image on your artboard you are given options to adjust how it looks.
+Let’s focus on the area under “appearance.”
+The first slider is for the image’s opacity.

+Opacity: By adjusting the slider to the left the percentage of opacity changes.
+If I want a softer, more subtle image I can change the opacity to 48%.
+You can see the image has become more transparent.